A Note on Sources and Methodology

 The Stonewall National Monument exists because of Sylvia Rivera and Marsha P. Johnson.
 Both women — trans women of color, both working-class, both unhoused at various points in their lives — were among the people who fought back during the police raid on the Stonewall Inn on 28 June 1969.
 Johnson in particular has been described by historians as among the first to resist.

 The legislative extension of this erasure followed in March 2026.
 House Republicans added an amendment to HR 1329 — a bipartisan bill to authorize the site of the Smithsonian American Women’s History Museum — that bars transgender women from any museum exhibit.
 The amendment states: “The museum shall be dedicated to preserving, researching, and presenting the history, achievements, and lived experiences of biological women.
 The Museum may not identify, present, describe, or otherwise depict any biological male as female.”
 Under this language, Rivera and Johnson cannot appear in the American Women’s History Museum.
 The museum of women’s history, as legislated, is a museum of a specific and politically defined category of women’s history.
+On May 21, 2026, the full House rejected the amended bill, 204 to 216.
+The amendment failed — but the bill it poisoned was the authorization for the museum itself.
+The price of refusing the exclusion was, for now, the museum.

 3.4 The NEA and the Defunding of Queer Arts Organizations